Viktor Malyuk: Biography

 The next day, after reviewing a criminal chronicle, Malyuk was satisfied that he was finally in the spotlight.
 One day, in May 2001, while examining newspaper ads, the killer drew attention to the article "Sentenced to an armchair", which described the problems of an elderly woman, Lebedeva, who had been given adequate attention by her guardian.
 On 29 May 2001, Malyuk devised a plan - he ordered an expensive laptop from a computer firm and killed the businessman who came to Lebedeva's address, then entered and shot her as well.
 Another victim of Malyuk was an on-looker.
 According to the investigators, when Malyuk killed this man, he also decimated his chances of escaping.
-On 7 September 2001, Malyuk killed witness Viktor Gusev with a total of 7 shots, and then stole 950 dollars from him.
+On 7 September 2001, Malyuk killed witness Viktor Gusev with a total of 7 shots and then stole 950 dollars from him.

 Arrest

 On 12 March 2002, Viktor Malyuk was detained on suspicion of committing four murders.
 Throughout the investigation and at the trial the murderer did not admit guilt in any way, and wrote many complaints to all instances.
 The forensic psychiatric examinations recognized Malyuk as sane and responsible for his actions.
 On 26 December 2003, the Moscow City Court sentenced him to life imprisonment.
-Since the introductions of jury trials in Moscow, it was the first time that all jurors agreed the version of the charges.
+Since the introduction of jury trials in Moscow, it was the first time that all jurors agreed on the version of the charges.
 In the spring of 2004, the Supreme Court of Russia upheld the verdict without change.
 However, a day prior to his shipment to a prison colony, Viktor Malyuk killed himself, hanging himself with his bed sheets.